Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

-To compare the performance of different metalens designs with respect to the FOV, we fixed the detection plane at the focal plane and varied the AOI from 0$^\circ$ to 30$^\circ$.
-The results are shown in Figure \ref{fig2}(c), the hyperbolic metalens exhibits minimal aberration at 0$^\circ$ while the EDOF and square metalenses displayed stronger side lobes.
-However, as the AOI increases, the square metalens demonstrates reduced aberration compared to the others, although its PSF is slightly elongated in the direction of the incoming light.
-The hyperbolic metalens exhibits pronounced coma aberration, yet the focal spot remains identifiable.
-The focusing properties and the relative angular change in axis of the two lobes of the DH metalens is also discussed in Figure \ref{fig2}(d).
+To compare the performance of different lenses with respect to the FOV, we fixed the detection plane at the focal plane and varied the AOI from 0$^\circ$ to 20$^\circ$.
+The results are shown in Figure~\ref{fig2}c.
+The refractive lens and the hyperbolic metalens exhibit minimal aberrations at 0$^\circ$.
+As the AOI increases, the hyperbolic metalens develops pronounced coma aberration, although the focal spot remains identifiable.
+The refractive lens maintains a reasonably good PSF up to 10$^\circ$, but its performance rapidly degrades beyond this angle.
+In contrast, the EDOF metalens exhibits strong field aberrations over all AOIs, whereas the square metalens shows reduced aberrations relative to the other designs, although its PSF becomes slightly elongated along the illumination direction.
+More detailed comparisons of the DOF and FOV, using metrics such as the Strehl ratio, FWHM, and modulation transfer function (MTF), are provided in the Supporting Information.

+The focusing properties and the relative angular change in axis of the two lobes of the DH metalens is also discussed in Figure~\ref{fig2}d.
 Different depths produce symmetrical, rotating lobes, with the rotation angle exhibiting an almost linear relationship with depth.
 This indicates that the angle between the lobes can be used to accurately estimate depth.
 The detection range is determined by the depth range over which the rotation angle changes by 180$^\circ$, and it can be extended by adjusting the target depth range during optimization.
 However, this comes at the cost of reduced spatial resolution.